-As a Sacramento-based organization, Runoff Science is excited to kick off with a focused investigation of the American River watershed in the FlowPath Series.
+As an Auburn-based organization, Runoff Science is excited to kick off with a focused investigation of the American River watershed in the FlowPath Series.
 These group long-run adventures are each focused on a portion of the watershed, gradually moving toward the headwaters.
 However, through the entire series, runners will gain a holistic perspective of the watershed and how the interconnected rivers, tributaries, and lakes all serve a critical role in managing the quantity and quality of water transported throughout the region.

 Ridge to River

-When: June 20, 2026 at 8:30 am
+When: June 20, 2026 at 8:00 am

 Where: Michigan Bluff, CA